Interstate 69: Tennessee, Kentucky, and Southern Indiana

 At the October 18, 2013, AASHTO meeting, an Indiana Department of Transportation (INDOT) request to redesignate I-164 as part of I-69 was approved, pending concurrence from the FHWA.
 I-69 was officially designated on this corridor in late 2014.

-SIU 3, connecting I-69 to I-465 in southern Indianapolis, will roughly parallel SR 57 and SR 45 and will use an upgraded version of the existing SR 37 from just south of Bloomington to a point just south of Indianapolis.
+SIU 3, connecting I-69 to I-465 in southern Indianapolis, roughly parallels SR 57 and SR 45 and uses an upgraded version of the existing SR 37 from just south of Bloomington to a point just south of Indianapolis.
 A 67 mi stretch from Evansville to NSWC Crane Division was completed on November 19, 2012, and the remaining 27 mi portion to Bloomington opened to traffic on December 9, 2015.
 Construction on upgrading a 21 mi section of SR 37 from Bloomington to just south of Martinsville to Interstate standards was completed in late 2018.
-Construction began in 2019 on the final segment from Martinsville to Indianapolis, a project known as I-69 Finish Line, with completion anticipated by the end of 2024.
+Construction began in 2019 on the final segment from Martinsville to Indianapolis, a project known as I-69 Finish Line, and completed by the end of 2024.
 SIU 2 will follow the southeastern quarter of I-465 around the city.
 The interchange between I-69 and I-465 on the southwest side of Indianapolis opened on August 6 and 9, 2024, making I-69 through Indiana continuous.